 Claire’s real passion lies in understanding how the food system operates.
 Her research in food systems focuses on leadership and change.
 Specifically, how communities use food to establish and maintain meaning and cohesion in times of critical change.
 Dr. Menck's doctoral dissertation, Recipes of Resolve: Food & Meaning in Post-Diluvian New Orleans, focuses on the role food played in recovery following the twin crises of Hurricanes Katrina and Rita, and the subsequent BP Oil Spill of 2010.

 The dissertation won the Networked Digital Library of Theses and Dissertations Innovative Dissertation Award for 2011, and was been nominated for the Samuel Prince Dissertation Award (2011) and the Alvin H. Chapman Jr. Outstanding Dissertation Award (2013).
 She has presented this work at a variety of conferences, as well as publishing multiple articles and chapters on these topics.
 While in New Orleans she also worked on the documentary 'No One Ever Went Hungry,' which was honored as the Louisiana Endowment for the Arts 2012 Documentary of the Year.

-Claire resides in Milwaukee, Wisconsin, where she is co-chair of Slow Foods WISE, and is a 2018-19 member of the Wisconsin Women's Network Policy Institute.
-She can regularly be found lifting heavy weights in her most passionate hobby of powerlifting, and ambling along with her four-legged "daughter" Ella (an Australian cattle dog).
+Claire resides in Milwaukee, Wisconsin.
+She is a competitive powerlifter, and enjoys ambling along with her four-legged "daughter" Ella (an Australian cattle dog).
 She’s also been known to haunt the used bookstores, museums, cafes, restaurants, and bars in whatever locale her travels take her.